mahamtr/microservice-high-resilience/README.md

 # Microservice enhanced Saga pattern for resilience

-This project was developed for experimentation of resilience patterns in order to enhance resilience in saga pattern in distributed transactions.
+This project was developed for experimentation in order to enhance system resilience against transient faults, using Saga pattern, Kubernetes, and Chaos Engineering.

 ## Features